skip to content

 You can also receive notifications about upcoming meetings by signing up to the Meetup Group and Postdoc Mailing List (below)

-Next meeting held at PostDoc Centre, Basement, 16 Mill Lane.
+Next Meeting: 18 March 2024, 12pm-1pm at Postdoc Centre, Basement, 16 Mill Lane.

-Sign Up Here on Meetup or email vr314@cam.ac.uk
+Sign Up here on MEETUP or email vr314@cam.ac.uk

 Previous Meets